 - Average motor phase current (or winding current) is different than the average input current to the motor controller. - Average Input Current = Average Phase Current x Duty Cycle - Motor torque is proportional to phase current, not the input current.
 Therefore, it is important to control the phase current and not the input current. - The torque values in the graphs are approximate and are measured using a digital torque wrench which includes an error up to ~5%.
 The intent is to show the point of failure and not the torque/current relationship.
-Please see the NEO 550 Brushless Motor Datasheet for torque and current specifications. - At higher current limits, the time-to-failure depends on many different factors.
-It is best practice to design mechanisms with considerable safety margin. - Locked-rotor test setup: - The NEO 550 is mounted to an aluminum motor bracket at the face plate with the output shaft locked in place through a digital torque wrench. - SPARK MAX is controlling the NEO 550 and its Smart Current Limit is configured to the desired limit for the test.
-It is then commanded to go full-power while letting the Smart Current Limit adjust the applied output duty cycle as necessary to keep the phase current at the limit. - Temperature measurements are read from the internal NEO 550 temperature sensor.
+Please see the NEO Brushless Motor Datasheet for torque and current specifications. - At higher current limits, the time-to-failure depends on many different factors.
+It is best practice to design mechanisms with considerable safety margin. - Locked-rotor test setup: - The NEO is mounted to an aluminum motor bracket at the face plate with the output shaft locked in place through a digital torque wrench. - SPARK MAX is controlling the NEO and its Smart Current Limit is configured to the desired limit for the test.
+It is then commanded to go full-power while letting the Smart Current Limit adjust the applied output duty cycle as necessary to keep the phase current at the limit. - Temperature measurements are read from the internal NEO temperature sensor.
 Temperature measurements lag behind the actual motor coil temperature due to the physical location on the motor.
-This data can also be used to approximate where limiting can be useful in user code based on the temperature measured. - Power is provided by a 200A 12V DC power supply.
+This data can also be used to approximate where limiting can be useful in user code based on the temperature measured. - Power is provided by a 12V nominal, 18Ah, lead-acid battery through an FRC Power Distribution Panel with a 40A breaker.
+The breaker did not trip during any of the tests.
+Bus voltage is graphed to show the drop in battery voltage throughout the tests.